chenaaron3/kana/README.md

-# Kana Learning Game
+# Kana Dojo

-An interactive, game-based application for learning Japanese Hiragana and Katakana characters using spaced repetition and engaging visual feedback.
+An interactive, RPG-style application for learning Japanese Hiragana and Katakana characters using spaced repetition and engaging visual feedback.

 ## Overview